 When you sell on the market through the traditional sales process with an agent, you are likely giving up between 7% – 9% of the sale price to pay commissions to your agent and the closing costs, which are paid to the companies handling all the finances (escrow) and paperwork (titles).

 4. Calculate your holding costs.

-Consider the out of pocket costs of owning the house while waiting to find a buyer and close.
-These holding costs include mortgage, taxes, utilities, and any other monthly fees you owe such as solar panel bill, HOA fees, and any other out of pocket costs to maintain the house.
+Consider the out of pocket costs of owning the house while waiting to find a buyer and sell it.
+These holding costs include mortgage, taxes, utilities, and any other monthly fees you owe such as solar panel bill, HOA fees, and maintenance costs you pay before you sell the house.
 The average time to sell a house in California is about 60 days.

 5. Calculate your net proceeds.

 Subtract the amounts you’ve calculated for seller concessions, transaction costs, and holding costs from your realistic sale price – this is your estimated net proceeds, the amount of money that you might have after you’ve sold your house as-is using a real estate agent.
 Keep in mind that if it takes longer than the average 60 days to sell, you’ll be profiting less and less as you continue to pay holding costs.

 Consider soft costs

 These price and cost calculations will help you estimate the profits you get when you sell the house.
 But you also need to factor in the many soft costs associated with the traditional sales process.
 These costs include:

 - Time – a traditional sale requires hours of managing the process

 - Uncertainty – there is no guarantee of a sale, much less at your desired price